 # 21 Approach – Present – Follow-up – Serve.

-This is a simple four step success process that covers what you should be doing.
+This is a simple four step success process that covers what you should be doing in your business.
 Everything starts by you approaching a new prospect and pre-qualifying them.
-If they agree to a presentation use a third party tool to make that happen.
-After the presentation follow up promptly and collect a decision.
+If they agree to a presentation use a third-party tool to make that happen.
+After the presentation follow-up promptly and collect a decision.
 If they join your team as a customer or distributor, make sure you serve them and treat them well.

 # 22 Skills are what separates the amateurs from the pros.

 When you are first starting in our industry you probably don’t have the required skills you need to succeed.
 These skills are developed over a period of years through training and real world experience.
 You should develop most of your skills by being out in the trenches doing your on-the-job training.
 The skills to master are prospecting, lead generation, inviting and following-up.
 Do that and you should do very well in the business.

 One of the best things you can do is develop an Elevator Speech for your network marketing business.
 This is a short 15 to 30 second “pitch” that describes the benefits about what you do.
 It’s a great way to share your products or business opportunity with others, using a quick and easy approach.
 Read more about your MLM Elevator Speech.

 # 24 Tell people WHY they should join your team or become a customer.